olivierfriard/boris_app_docs/index.rst

 Limitations
 ===========

-These limitations will be fixed in next releases.
+These limitations should be fixed in next releases.

-* At the moment BORIS App can handle only **one** set of modifiers

 * BORIS App can not handle independent variables defined as **set of values**